leviwheatcroft/metalsmith-debug-ui/README.md

 .build(...)
 ```

-In report mode if a plugin throws an exception, metalsmith will just die as is
-normal behaviour.
-However, the last call to `debugUi.report` would have already
-written the debug ui to your build directory.

 ### viewing output

 The client should be built with the rest of your site, and will be located at
 `debug-ui/index.html` in your build directory.
 You should use your favourite
 static development server to view it in the same way you would view anything
 else in your build directory.

+### errors during build

+In patch mode if a plugin throws an exception, no further plugins will be
+executed but debug-ui will still be written to your build directory.

+In report mode if a plugin throws an exception, metalsmith will just die (as is
+normal behaviour).
+However, the last call to `debugUi.report` would have already
+written the debug ui to your build directory.

+Because remaining plugins are not called in either mode, plugins like
+`metalsmith-dev-server` will not be called, so you won't be able to view
+the debug ui.
+I recommend implementing [browser-sync][browser-sync] instead.

+## demo

+see [metalsmith-all-the-things][metalsmith-all-the-things] for a full working
+demo.

 ## options